General Questions

 My bike is really, really old.
 I only have a mountain or hybrid bike.
 Is that OK?

 Any bike will do.
 All we ask is that your bike is in good working order with gears and brakes that work and tires that are properly inflated.
-Bikes and Beyond (227 Henderson Hwy) will come out and check out everyone’s bikes on April 11th, but they will not be equipped to perform any sort of bike repair that day.
+We will be heading to Bikes and Beyond (227 Henderson Hwy) on April 8th, where they will check out everyone’s bikes and let you know of any concerns.
 They are also offering our participants priority service at their shop, to get you on the road quickly.
 This is a great offer as the bike shops are often very busy in the spring, often with long waits for appointments.
-If you are concerned or suspecting that your bike requires work, please contact them ASAP.

 I refuse to wear those Spandex bike shorts.
 I swear you must have a supermodel body to look good in them!